 - You have shipped retrieval, search, or embedding systems to production

-- You have real opinions about privacy-preserving ML: on-device inference, data minimization, processing the user controls
+- You have real opinions about privacy-preserving ML: data minimization, user-controlled processing, and on-device or local inference where it fits

 - You measure before you tune, and you distrust vibes-based quality claims